 The duration of the benefit can last from 1 month to 12 months depending on the continuity or discontinuity of the employment status, exempt for the insured persons that have the opportunity for obtaining the age pension when the duration can be prolonged to 18 months.

 The benefit is transferred by the Agency of employment, as well as the person receives full benefits and rights for health care, particularly the benefits defined above.

 Rights for annual vacation and vacation benefit

-The employees have the mandatory right of vacation, namely a minimum of 20 working days and maximum of 26 working days if full-time employed.
+The employees have the mandatory right of vacation, namely a minimum of 20 working days and a maximum of 26 working days if full-time employed.
 For part-time employees, the vacation period is 10 days.
-Additional, up to 7 days, are mandatory for employees for other, planned or sudden events and needs related to family matters, education, and defined circumstances.
-A legally defined benefit for vacation is defined at the level of 40% of the average last three months net salary, thus ranging the benefit between 160 and 200 Euros.
+Additionally, up to 7 days, are mandatory for employees for other, planned, or sudden events and needs related to family matters, education, and defined circumstances.
+A legally defined benefit for vacation is defined at the level of 40% of the average last three months’ net salary, thus ranging the benefit between 160 and 200 Euros.